 Jacob also struggles with his school work some of the time as his caring role makes him feel tired and he cannot always concentrate at home.

 Young Carers sessions give children like Jacob the opportunity to take part in activities he otherwise wouldn’t be able to do.
 Young Carers give Jacob the chance to socialise with people his own age who understand his situation and allows him to be himself away from caring.

 Since his wife had her stroke Alf’s life has completely changed.
-They have had to move into a new house to accommodate Betty’s needs and Henry constantly has to think about his wife’s care arrangements.
+They have had to move into a new house to accommodate Betty’s needs and Alf constantly has to think about his wife’s care arrangements.